-- During June 2016, the Company raised \$330,000 by closing a non-brokered private placement it announced in a press release June 14, 2016.
-Pursuant to the terms of the private placement, Arch issued 660,000 Units at a price of \$0.50 per unit (the "Units").
-Each Unit consists of one common share of the Company and one common share purchase warrant (the "Warrant").
-Each Warrant entitles the holder to purchase one common share of the Company at an exercise price of \$0.50 per common share until 5:00PM EST on June 22, 2018. - During January 2015, the Company raised \$750,050 by closing a non-brokered private placement it announced in a press release January 8, 2015.
+- During January and February 2015, the Company raised \$750,050 by closing a non-brokered private placement it announced in a press release January 8, 2015.
 Pursuant to the terms of the private placement, Arch issued 2,143,000 Units at a price of \$0.35 per unit (the "Units").
 Each Unit consists of one common share of the Company and one common share purchase warrant (the "Warrant").
 Each Warrant entitles the holder to purchase one common share of the Company at an exercise price of \$0.70 per common share until 5:00PM EST on January 13, 2017. - Company management has secured loans from a director and a shareholder of the Company.
-The outstanding amount is approximately \$332,837 as at June 30, 2016.
-During January, 2015 the Company agreed to extend this loan to mature on January 15, 2017 and agreed to pay 6% per annum paid semi-annually on these funds.
+The outstanding amount is approximately \$330,218 as at September 30, 2016.
+During January, 2015 the Company agreed to pay 6% per annum paid semi-annually on these funds.
 These funds were used when the Company had insufficient working capital at various times to settle payables and ongoing expenses of the Company's operations.
-The funds were also used to restructure the Company and complete the transactions that led to the formation of Arch Biopartners Inc. on May 7, 2010.
+The shareholder has indicated that they will not be calling the loan in the next twelve months, therefore the loan has been treated as a long-term liability.